Fisch03/Hanako-Discord/README.md

 #### WARNING: This Project is my first Node project and also my first Discord Bot, so expect Spaghetti Code and more!

-##### ALSO WARNING: This bot is German, but we plan to add English in the far Future.
+##### ALSO WARNING: This bot is in German, but we plan to add English in the far Future.

 Its current features are:
 1. Getting Hot Subreddit Posts